shutterstock_582850552_be.jpg

 2. Define a catalogue of mitigation actions, both reactive and preventive

-3. develop company-specific resilience KPI
+3. Develop company-specific resilience KPI

-4. prioritization of actions based on best cost risk ratio
+4. Prioritization of actions based on best cost risk ratio

-5. rigid delivery and progress tracking
+5. Rigid delivery and progress tracking

 More than ever current supply chains are at risk